Here’s What Big Companies Are Giving For Irma Relief

 (CNN Money) — The damage wrought by Hurricane Irma has sparked a fresh wave of giving from corporate America.

-The extent of the destruction in Florida and the Caribbean isn’t yet known, and Irma is still making its way toward Georgia as a tropical storm.
-It could be one of the costliest natural disasters in U.S. history.
+Moody’s estimates the storm caused about $56.5 billion worth of damage in Florida and Georgia alone.
+But Irma also decimated parts of the Caribbean Islands, so the total cost is likely much higher.

+And Irma’s destruction came just two weeks after Hurricane Harvey devastated Houston — the nation’s fourth most populous city — and other areas on the Gulf Coast.
+That storm caused an even more staggering $87 billion worth of damage, according to another Moody’s estimate.

-Corporate donations raised in the immediate aftermath of Hurricane Harvey, which struck two weeks ago, totaled about $160 million.
+Corporate donations raised in the immediate aftermath of Harvey totaled about $160 million, and large gifts continue to roll in as the fallout from both storms becomes increasingly clear.

-A fundraising effort called Hand in Hand, backed by Verizon, Apple and other major companies, is hosting a televised fundraiser on Tuesday at 8 p.m.
-ET.
-Beyoncé and Oprah Winfrey are among the celebrities who have signed on.

-Here is a running list of all the ways companies have promised to help, both for Harvey and Irma relief.
+Here is a running list of all the ways companies have promised to help, both with Harvey and Irma relief.

+Allstate: Committed $3 million to relief efforts for hurricanes Harvey and Irma.

 Apple: Donated $3 million to the Red Cross in addition to pledging $5 million for the Hand in Hand effort.